FelipeDourado96/customer-revenue-analytics-sql/README.md

-# Custome Revenue Analytics SQL
+# Customer Revenue Analytics SQL
 📊 About This Project

 In this project, I explored a real Brazilian e-commerce dataset (Olist) to better understand revenue performance and customer behavior over time.